 On Oct.
 4, 2001, Rossi filed an application for a U.S. patent on a thermoelectric device, and it was issued, US 6620994 B2, and assigned to Leonardo Technologies Inc., on Sept.
 16, 2003.

 Before the patent was issued, from 2001 to 2003, Rossi and his colleagues were able to obtain a Department of Defense contract with the Army to do further development on thermoelectric devices.
 Strangely, the novel results observed at the University of New Hampshire could never be repeated.

 Thermoelectric devices mounted for multiple device test.
 Image courtesy U.S. Army

 According to the Army Report, not one of the devices Rossi had agreed to deliver under contract worked.
+The devices produced only 1 watt.
+Rossi had claimed the devices would produce 800–1000 watts each.
 The first part of the report was about the building and testing of Rossi’s devices; the second part was an analysis of how such devices would be beneficial to the Department of Defense, had they worked.

 Rossi and his Leonardo Technologies Inc. colleagues, who later became Rossi's Ampenergo Energy Catalyzer colleagues, profited from the patent application before it was issued; the Army awarded them a two-year research contract.

 Rossi finished his personal account with a vague reference to a new, patented energy source.

 "In 2009, I went back to the U.S. permanently, and I directed the development of a new energy source, patented by myself, to which the U.S. institutions assigned the priority status," Rossi wrote.

 This is the timeframe when Rossi began working on what he later called his Energy Catalyzer.
 He has no U.S. patent on such a device.